Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 ```

 The first three convert statements work with the proc `convert :: (arg: s32)`.
-However the convert in line (1) does not: Error: Number mismatch.
-Type wanted: s32; type given: float32.
+However the convert in line (1) does not: `Error: Number mismatch.
+Type wanted: s32; type given: float32`.
 To accommodate this case, we have to make an overloading version `convert :: (arg: float)` with the same logic.
-But then again the convert in line (2) does not work: Error: Procedure call did not match any of the possible overloads.
+But then again the convert in line (2) does not work: `Error: Procedure call did not match any of the possible overloads`.
 (Note how the elaborate error message clarifies the problem.)
 On again to make a `convert :: (arg: string)` version.
 The same goes for the conversions in lines (3) and (4).
 Each time we have to make another overload.